-Corporate income tax comprises current and deferred tax of the reporting year.
-Corporate income tax for the reporting period is included in the consolidated financial statements based on the management's calculations prepared in accordance with requirements of tax legislation of each company of the Group.
-Deferred income tax arising from temporary differences between the tax bases of assets and liabilities and their carrying amounts in the consolidated financial statements, is calculated using the liability method.
+10.2.
+Reconciliation of Accounting Profit to Income Tax Charges calculated using the liability method.
 Deferred income tax liabilities are determined based on the tax rates that are expected to apply when the temporary differences reverse.
 Deferred tax assets/liabilities are written off in the consolidated statement of comprehensive income of the reporting period based on the legislative changes resulting in a change in deferred tax base.
 Income taxes are recognised through profit or loss unless they relate to items recognised directly in equity.